Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 seek restores the previous position/play state and disables further seeks for that session.
 Rapid later seeks supersede older generations, whose stale barriers are ignored.

+`242ae29` tightens that behaviour at the Sanctuary boundary for expensive HLS/MPEG-TS seeks.
+Sanctuary now permits only one physical source seek to be in flight.
+Further keyboard/scrubber requests update the visible target immediately but replace a single coalesced destination instead of enqueueing more executor generations.
+When the active generation's A/V barriers arrive, Sanctuary either finishes there (if the desired target returned to the same position) or dispatches exactly one new seek to the latest target, while keeping audio paused and intermediate decoded state discarded.
+This preserves the executor's per-generation barrier contract without forcing HLS to perform obsolete HTTP segment opens/access-point searches.
+A real paused Twitch regression requested 600, 1200, 1800 and 2400 s back-to-back: only generations 1 and 2 were physically dispatched, and the final seek landed at 2398.911 s.
+The OSS stream remained paused throughout.

 The HLS source no longer models a VOD as one giant concatenated byte stream.
 It retains resolved segment URLs and cumulative `#EXTINF` timing, owns one MPEG-TS demuxer for the active segment, and on seek jumps directly to the target segment before asking the inner